Kitware/vtk-book/VTKBook/08Chapter8.md

 Given a cell $C_i$ of topological dimension d, the cell is (implicitly) composed of boundary cells of topological order d-1 and lower.
 For example, a tetrahedron is composed of four two-dimensional triangles, six one-dimensional edges, and four zero-dimensional vertices.
 Cell operations return information about the number of boundary cells of a particular topological dimension, as well as the ordered list of points that define each bounding cell.

 Another useful cell operation returns the closest boundary cell of dimension d-1 given the parametric coordinates of the cell.
 This operation ties the geometry to the topology of the cell, as compared to the parametric coordinate system, which ties the topology to the geometry.
-The closest boundary cell operation is implemented by partitioning each cell into various regions, as illustrated in **Figure 8-29**.
+The closest boundary cell operation is implemented by partitioning each cell into various regions, as illustrated in {ref}`Figure 8-29 <Figure-8-29>`.
 To determine the closest boundary cell we need only to identify the parametric region that the point lies in, and then return the appropriate boundary cell.

 Another useful cell operation is cell decomposition into simplices.
 Every cell can be decomposed into a collection of simplices.
 By doing so, and by operating on the simplex decomposition rather than the cell itself, we can create algorithms that are independent of cell type.
 For example, if we want to intersect two datasets of varied cell type, without simplex decomposition we would have to create methods to intersect every possible combination of cells.
 With simplex decomposition, we can create a single intersection operation that operates on only the limited set of simplices.
 The significant advantage of this approach is that as new cells are added to the visualization system, only the cell object (including its method for simplex decomposition) must be implemented, and no other objects need be modified.